-I wrote this post around last Halloween, and it generated some great conversation.
+I wrote this post a couple of years ago, and it generated some great conversation.
 As we approach trick-or-treating this year, I thought I’d re-publish and keep the discussion going.-Meagan

-For a month before last Halloween, my brother-in-law Scott and my husband Jon worked diligently in the garage, building a spectacular Pirates of the Caribbean-themed display.
+A couple of Halloweens ago, my brother-in-law Scott and my husband Jon decided to build a spectacular Pirates of the Caribbean-themed display for our yard.

 Figuring the smoke, animation and dialogue might cause more trick-or-treat interest than usual in our house, we really stocked up on candy, buying ten or so bags, plus 100+ mini-finger-flashlights.
 We were right: come the evening of October 31, almost our entire booty was gone within the first hour.

 At some point during all the commotion, a dad, accompanied by two young boys, remarked to Scott, “We’re giving all our candy away after trick-or-treating…my kids don’t eat high-fructose corn syrup.”
 (Interestingly, his boys each took a piece of candy, but not a finger light.)